steffenyount/super-scorpio/README.md

 #### The runtime loops
 * Last in the TX chain are 4x PIO processors feeding 4x channels of LED bit data each, for a total of 16x GPIO-pins
-* TX-bytes are serialized as LED bit data on the output GPIO-pins at a steady 800kbps (that's 10us or 1250 CPU ticks per Byte)
+* tx_bytes are serialized as LED bit data on the output GPIO-pins at a steady 800kbps (that's 10us or 1250 CPU ticks per Byte)
-* The PIO processors transmit 8-bits into 4 channels for every one TX-byte-data input they receive
+* The PIO processors transmit 8-bits into 4 channels for every one tx_data input they receive
-* The PIO processors can buffer up to 4 of these TX-byte-data inputs in their input queues
+* The PIO processors can buffer up to 4 of these tx_data inputs in their input queues
-* DMA marshals TX-byte-data from TX-pixels in the tx_data staging buffer to add them as TX-byte-data into the PIO queues
+* DMA marshals tx_bytes from tx_pixels into the tx_data staging buffer before copying them into the PIO queues
 * The pixel TX loop runs on core1 on a byte-by-byte cadence and coordinates the double buffer tx_data staging area
-* It advances the TX-bytes-feed state machines to populate the tx_data staging buffers with TX-pixel data
+* It advances the tx_bytes_feed state machines to populate the tx_data staging buffers with tx_pixel data
-* It triggers DMA to feed TX-byte-data into the PIO queues
+* It triggers DMA to feed the tx_data into the PIO queues
 * The pixel TX loop's cadence is metered by DMA feed completion and PIO input queue levels.
 These determine when the tx_data double buffers may be swapped and when the next DMA feed may be triggered
-* The TX-bytes-feed state machines choreograph frames of LED byte data per channel: start, middle, and end
+* The tx_bytes_feed state machines choreograph frames of LED byte data per channel: start, middle, and end
-* They mind the 3-byte (or 4-byte) pixel counts and call channel pixel-feeds to load their next TX-pixel into tx_data
+* They mind the 3-byte (or 4-byte) pixel counts and call channel pixel-feeds to load their next tx_pixel into tx_data
 * Data frames are started either based on a timer interval or the pixel_feeds_ready flag being set for their channel
-* 4x PIO processors monitor 4 channels of input LED bit data deserializing them into RX-bytes
+* 4x PIO processors monitor 4 channels of input LED bit data deserializing them into rx_bytes
-* The RX-bytes are DMA's into rx_channel byte buffers, overflow RX-bytes are dropped
+* The rx_bytes are DMA's into rx_channel byte buffers, overflow rx_bytes are dropped
 * When the end of an input frame is detected by the PIO, IRQ handlers are triggered that run on core0
 * The PIO and DMA are reset to receive the next frame
 * The rx_channel's byte_count and other stats are updated
-* The pixel_feeds_ready flags are set for any channels that requested them
+* The pixel_feeds_ready flags are set for any tx_channels that requested them

 ### Modules
 The Super Scorpio source code is organized into modules each with its own operational focus.